kriswiner/Katydid_STM32WB55/USFSMAXModule_Katydid/Readme.md

 Basic sketch for the USFSMAX Module.
+See the description [here](https://github.com/gregtomasch/USFSMAX_MMC_Module) for details about how to make changes to the configuration file for your specific location and to get the best results using the USFSMAX module.